Bollywood actress Kangana Ranaut tested positive for Covid-19 | ExBulletin

 Bollywood actress Kangana Ranaut tested positive for Covid-19

-Bollywood actress Kangana Ranaut took to Instagram to reveal to fans that she tested positive for the coronavirus on Saturday.
+Bollywood actress Kangana Ranaut took to Instagram on Saturday to reveal to her fans that she has tested positive for the coronavirus.

+She said symptoms include feeling weak and tired and a burning sensation in her eyes.

-Ranaut has since responded to the ban by claiming that she is fortunate to have many platforms where she can raise her voice “including my own art in the form of cinema”.
+Ranaut responded to the ban by saying that she is fortunate to have many platforms where she can raise her voice, “including my own art in the form of cinema”.

-The actress has garnered backlash on several occasions in the past for her inflammatory comments on social media as well as leaving the house without a face mask.
+The actress has been criticized on several occasions for her inflammatory comments on social media, as well as for leaving her home without a face mask.

-Her positive result is among many other Bollywood celebrities who have contracted the virus in recent weeks.
+His positive Covid-19 result is among a number of other Bollywood celebrities hit by the virus in recent weeks.

-On Friday, May 7, actress Shilpa Shetty posted a message saying the past 10 days have been difficult for the family as her children, mother, husband, Raj Kundra and in-laws all tested positive for Covid – 19.
+On Friday, May 7, actress Shilpa Shetty posted a message stating that “the past 10 days have been tough on the family” as her children, mother, husband Raj Kundra and in-laws had all been tested. positive. for Covid-19.

-She thanked the authorities for their swift response and help, as well as the fans for their love and support, ending the post with a call to mask themselves, disinfect and stay safe. “
+Shetty thanked authorities for their quick response and help, as well as fans for their love and support, ending the post with a call to “hide, sanitize and stay safe.”

 Randhir Kapoor, Sonu Sood and Bhumi Pednekar are other famous faces in Bollywood who have reportedly contracted Covid-19 in recent weeks.